itsbenter/PortraitFrameVariations/README.md

 3. Is this mod compatible with that mod? <br>
 Most definitely compatible if the other mod doesn't touch dialogue's portrait frame.
 4. Is this mod compatible with UI recolor? <br>
 On most case, this mod will overlay (draw on top) the UI mods.
 This mean you can use this mod and UI recolor mod.
-However, how the two visual will blend in is a different subject and should be judged by yourself.
+However, how the two mod visual will look is a different subject and should be judged by yourself.
-Below is some portrait frames from UI recolor mods that I manually overlay.
-In general, UI recolor that keep the base shape of the portrait frame fits better.
-I also added false dependency for those mods, just in case they used 'EditImage'.
-In case a this mod doesn't appear at all when used UI recolor mod, you can [add false dependency](https://stardewmodding.wiki.gg/wiki/Tutorial:_How_to_Add_a_False_Dependency_for_Load_Orders).
+Below are some portrait frames from UI recolor mods that I manually overlay.
+In general, UI recolor that maintain the base shape of the portrait frame fits better.
+I also added false dependency for those mods, in case they used 'EditImage'.
+If this mod doesn't appear at all when used alongside UI recolor mod, you can [add false dependency](https://stardewmodding.wiki.gg/wiki/Tutorial:_How_to_Add_a_False_Dependency_for_Load_Orders).

 | UI recolor | |
 | --- | --- |